-The purpose of the HIV Prevention Program for Men Who Have Sex with Men program, MoMentum, is to conduct health education/risk reduction interventions for the gay and bisexual community.
-This program uses the Mpowerment curriculum, a community-based, peer-run prevention program that includes small group safer sex workshops and outreach.
-The essence of Mpowerment is community organizing, mobilization and empowerment.
-During FY05, HIV prevention programs for men who have sex with men reached 681 persons.
+The purpose of the HIV Prevention program for Men Who Have Sex with Men program, moMENtum, is to conduct health education/risk reduction interventions for the gay and bisexual community.
+This program is based on the Mpowerment Project, a community-based, peer-run prevention program that includes small group safer sex workshops, community events, and outreach.
+The essence of moMENtum is community organizing, mobilization and empowerment.
+During FY07, HIV prevention programs for men who have sex with men reached 915 persons.